ACMatUC/archive/README.md

 # Fall 2023 meetings

 ## 2023.9.21
-The Kernel, by William Hawkins III
+The Kernel, by Will Hawkins III
 * [Recorded meeting](https://youtu.be/cSXMs8D32Ag)

 ## 2023.9.07